JKaraman93/helper-functions/notes5.md

 sklearn.neighbors.kneighbors_graph()).
 Without a connectivity matrix, the algorithm **does not scale well to large datasets**

 ### BIRCH
-was designed specifically for very large datasets,and it can be faster than batch K-Means, without having to store all the instances in the
+was designed specifically for **very large datasets,** and it can be faster than batch K-Means, without having to store all the instances in the
 tree: this approach allows it to use limited memory, while handling huge datasets.

 ### Spectral clustering